imefGames/OverkillGameEngine/README.md

 Current Objectives
 ------------------
-* Fix JSON handling of strings
 * Make generic asset library
 * Implement basic lighting in shader
 * Handle mouse input
 * Cache component tuple list in systems
-* Fix/optimize JSon parser

 Current Bugs/Issues
 -------------------
-* The JSon parser doesn't work 100%.
-It needs to be fixed...
+* The JSon parser fails when encountering empty arrays or objects.
 * String/StringView classes are still a pain to use.
 It'd be nice to handle more operators.

 Beyond v1